 2. Rice Milk

-Even though Rice milk might be a common vegan food in Dubai and Abu Dhabi, it could still be a shock to people hearing about it for the first time.
+Even though rice milk might be a common vegan food in Dubai, Abu Dhabi or Saudi, it could still be a shock to people hearing about it for the first time.
 It is one of the non-dairy foods that can serve as an alternative for vegans.
 With rice milk, vegans would have the opportunity to enjoy a healthy blend of protein and carbohydrates.

 Rice milk, as taken from its name, is made from rice.
 It is hypoallergenic and nutritious having more carbohydrates than cow’s milk.
 Though it contains less protein, it is still a good alternative as it lacks cholesterol and is low in fat, making it a healthier option.
 It is also a good alternative if you are allergic to soy.